KUJZ

-KUJZ (95.3 FM, "Sports Radio, 95.3 The Score") is a commercial radio station licensed to Creswell, Oregon and broadcasting to the Eugene-Springfield radio market.
+KUJZ (95.3 FM, "Sports Radio, 95.3 The Score") is a commercial radio station licensed to Creswell, Oregon, United States, and serving the Eugene-Springfield radio market.
 The station is owned by Cumulus Media and the broadcast license is held by Cumulus Licensing LLC.
-It airs a sports radio format, with several sports betting shows each day.
-The studios and offices are on Executive Parkway in Eugene.
+It airs a sports format, with studios and offices on Executive Parkway in Eugene.

-KUJZ is a Class C3 station.
-It has an effective radiated power (ERP) of 1,750 watts.
-The transmitter is on Blanton Road in Eugene, amid the towers for other local FM and TV stations.
+KUJZ's transmitter is sited on Blanton Road in Eugene.